adamedx/myemacs/README.md

 # myemacs cookbook

-The myemacs cookbook manages the configuration (i.e. the settings) but not the installatino of Emacs according to my preferences.
+The myemacs cookbook manages the configuration (i.e. the settings) but not the installation of Emacs according to my preferences.

 Use this cookbook to provide a common Emacs experience across your favorite workstations.